Dear mom friends,

 But it’s been a while since we’ve done those things.
-Yet you’re still the person I think of when my nails look like they’re in need of some love.
+Yet you’re still the person I think of when my nails look like they need some love.
 And you’re still the first girl I think of to text when I’m not distracted by a baby in my arms or a toddler at my feet.
 I promise.

 Remember, I was the girl that said that we can’t ever settle down?

 And that we have to stay adventurous.
-I would tell you all the reasons that we can’t stop being spontaneous and all the reasons why staying in is boring when you would tell me you didn’t want to go out.
+I would tell you why we can’t stop being spontaneous and why staying in is boring when you would say to me you didn’t want to go out.
 You always went along with my antics and I still love you for it.
 I laugh when I think about some of those nights.
 And the girl that I was once was.

 But man, that girl I was once has changed so much.
 I remember her.
 But I see her from a distance rather than up close.
 Because the girl I see in the mirror now can never find her phone because it’s lost in a pile of diapers.
 And now I’m the girl that’s more up for a night in of quiet time after my kids fall asleep and Netflix marathons that I can watch in my yoga pants.
 I still love to dance but feel more comfortable doing that while I shower.
 And I love to talk with friends, but I find myself more content than ever to sit in the quiet once all the chatter stops.